-Please contact the Day of Service Club Coordinator listed for each site on the site description page.
-View Service Site listing.
+Please contact the project coordinator listed on the event description page.

-If you do not see a Yale Day of Service site near you, please contact your local Yale Club President or the Yale Day of Service Regional Director for your area to get more information on possible Yale Day of Service activities near you.
-And keep checking back to this website; new sites are being posted as they arrive!
-Or, if you prefer, you can participate independently in the Yale Day of Service.
-View more information.
+If you do not see a Yale Day of Service project near you, please contact your local Yale Club President or the Yale Day of Service Regional Director for your area to get more information.
+Consider joining a virtual project with Yalies from anywhere and everywhere, and keep checking back to this website; new projects are being posted as they arrive!
+Or, if you prefer, you can organize a project of your own!

-We hope you might consider registering for another Day of Service site in your area, but if you feel a strong connection to a particular site which is full, please contact the Club Coordinator listed in the site description.
-Sites may have wait lists in case of cancelations, or in some cases, there may be the opportunity to expand the scope of the project if there is enough interest.
+We hope you will consider registering for another Day of Service project, but if you feel a strong connection to a particular project that is marked full, please contact the Event Coordinator listed in the project description.
+Events may have wait lists in case of cancelations, or in some cases, there may be the opportunity to expand the scope of the project if there is enough interest.

-Your Club Coordinator should provide you with information related to weather challenges for the Day of Service activities as well as a number to call on May 11th should you have questions about the weather or other items on that day.
+Your project coordinator should provide you with information related to weather challenges for the Day of Service activities as well as a number to call on the project date should you have questions about the weather or other items on that day.